 Villegas, an assistant professor of sociology at K, was a sociology lecturer at the University of Toronto Scarborough from 2014 to 2016 before arriving in Kalamazoo.

 Villegas specializes in the topics of immigration, race, citizenship, deportability and illegalization.
 He has a doctorate in sociology in education from the Ontario Institute for Studies in Education at the University of Toronto, a master’s degree in Mexican American studies from San Jose University, and a bachelor’s degree in psychology and social behavior from the University of California Irvine.

 Kalamazoo County launched a community ID program in 2018, allowing residents to obtain it, including those otherwise unable to get a state ID, with Villegas serving as the ID advisory board chair.
-At this point over 3,000 residents have obtained one.
-Kalamazoo College students, through a partnership with the Center for Civic Engagement participate in a work-study program supporting the program and learning about policy implementation
+At this point, more than 3,000 residents have obtained one.

 Weng, an assistant professor of Chinese language and literature, has taught at K beginning Chinese and advanced Chinese, as well as different content courses in English, such as women in China, urban China and Chinese films.

 Weng’s research interest includes (trans-)nationalism and globalization in literature and films, traditions and modernity, and postmodern literary theories.
 She received her Ph.D. in comparative literature at the University of South Carolina, a Master of Arts at Peking University, and a Bachelor of Arts at Zhejiang University.
 She taught at Sarah Lawrence College and Pacific Lutheran University before she came to K.